 Introduction to Consumer Services

+In this introductory Consumer Services course, students analyze various career paths in terms of employment opportunities.
+We will discuss educational requirements, including applicable hard and soft skills, certifications, and licensures for different pathways.
+Developing research, analytical, and presentations skills will be key components.
 This course is designed as an overview to prepare students for a consumer services-related career and to introduce them to specialty areas.
 Emphasis is placed on the human services aspect (vs. corporate concerns) of consumer services.
 Social issues and advocacy, as well as ethics and legalities, are a recurring theme.
 Students will gain knowledge of current issues affecting various consumer services professions, and the impact of local, state, national and global issues on consumer services.